pan-training/training-catalogue/README.md

 #### Important

 Need to create a rake task that migrates old data with old models (on the production site now) to the new models.
+(DONE)

 Add the content provider's logo on the workflow's page if it has a content provider.